 If you too love a warm meal come Winter, join me as I make a speedier version of this traditional Italian recipe.
 I will make sure to also share interesting notes and variations on this popular Italian favourite.

-What to expect: take a spoonful of pasta; you’ll likely to notice the chunky ditalini pasta first, accompanied by the creamy sauce that was formed during the simmering and in same pot pasta cooking.
+What to expect: take a spoonful of pasta; you’ll likely to notice the chunky tubetti pasta first, accompanied by the creamy sauce that was formed during the simmering and in same pot pasta cooking.
 But don’t fret, there’ll be plenty of borlotti beans in your spoon to munch on.

 Yes you can.
 I grew up eating this pasta without any tomatoes in it.
 So whether you skip the passata and replace it with slices of fresh tomatoes, or omit the tomatoes all together, you are not going to ruin the final result, I promise.